 The Chemex is a speciality device that allows for a slow brew that yields a full-bodied, sediment-free coffee.
 The coffee is brewed through infusion, and it could be compared to drip coffee in what relates to the final result.

-You’ll find that the process is not at all difficult, all that it requires is a little patience and delicacy while handling this elegant coffee maker.
+You’ll find that the Chemex pour-over technique is not at all difficult, all that it requires is a little patience and delicacy while handling this elegant coffee maker.

 How to Make Coffee with the Chemex Pour-over

 Step 1: Boil the kettle with fresh, filtered water.
 You will need about 500ml for the actual brew, and some additional water for pre-rinsing the filter.